LabMazurokCom/Blockchain/Forecasting/README.md

-# Forecasting methods for the cryptocurrency market.
+# Forecasting methods for the cryptocurrency market